corydolphin/flask-cors/README.rst

 Logging
 ^^^^^^^

-Flask-Cors uses standard Python logging, using the module name 'Flask-Cors'.
+Flask-Cors uses standard Python logging, using the logger name '``app.logger_name``.cors'.
+The app's logger name attribute is usually the same as the name of the app.
 You can read more about logging from `Flask's documentation <http://flask.pocoo.org/docs/0.10/errorhandling/>`__.

 .. code:: python

     import logging
     # make your awesome app
-    logging.basicConfig(level=logging.DEBUG)
+    logging.basicConfig(level=logging.INFO)

 Documentation
 -------------